cbmira01/Ollama-for-SQL-Server/Docs/USAGE.md

-# Ollama Completions for SQL Server - USAGE
+# Ollama Completions for SQL Server - Usage

 ## Using the SQL/CLR functions